+If you wanted to start nfs on sn1 and nameserver on sn2, then you could do the following

+'''

+chdef -t node -o sn1 setupnfs=1

+chdef -t node -o sn2 setupnameserver=1

+'''

-If you wanted to start nfs on sn1 and nameserver on sn2, then you could do the following chdef -t node -o sn1 setupnfs=1 chdef -t node -o sn2 setupnameserver=1 xCAT provides postscripts to automatically install and setup the Service Node (keys, credentials, database access,etc) during the service node install.
-These postscripts need be added to the postscripts table for the service group, if they are not already there.
-Here you can also add your own postscripts for customizing the service nodes, by adding them to the table and putting them in /install/ postscripts.
+To show you the results and the other services that could be setup automatically, run xCAT provides postscripts to automatically install and setup the Service Node (keys, credentials, database access,etc) during the service node install.
+These postscripts need be added to the postscripts table for the service group.
+Here you can also add your own postscripts for customizing the service nodes, by adding them to the table and putting them in /install/postscripts.